VeryGoodOpenSource/dart_frog/packages/dart_frog_test/README.md

 ## Matchers

-This package also provide test matchers that can be used to do expectation/assertions on top of Dart Frog's `Response`s:
+This package also provide test matchers that can be used to do expectation or assertions on top of Dart Frog's `Response`s:

 ```dart